 Meaning: Rarely, very rare.

-Usage: This beautiful phrase is used to describe something that doesn't happen very often.
+Usage: This beautiful phrase is used to describe something

 9. it’s the best thing since sliced bread